I have deep interest and knowledge in the field of automobiles, mechanical engineering, wildlife and nature.

 Valves used in the IC engines are called poppet valves.
 They have a long thin circular rod known as the valve stem at the end of which is a flat circular disk called the valve head.
 The valve head has a tapered section connecting to the rod which forms the valve seat.
-The valve slides in a valve guide and sit in the valve seat when closed which is machined in the head.
+The valve slides in a valve guide and sits in the valve seat when closed which is machined in the head.
 This sliding motion is enabled by the camshaft and associated linkages and the valves are kept closed or returned to their seats when not in use by valve springs.
 The valves are responsible for intake of fresh charge and exhaust of waste gases.
 The valve which admits fresh charge is called intake/inlet valve and the one which allows exhaust gases to go out is called exhaust/outlet valve.

 The valves are made from steel alloys and they may be filled with sodium to increase the heat transfer capacity.

 The rocker arm transmits the rotary motion of the cam or camshaft through a latch/tappet and converts it into a linear motion of the valve stem which depresses the valve head.
 Rocker arm rocks or oscillates about a fixed pivot rod (rocker shaft) in the cylinder head.

-The rocker arms are made from steel stampings for light and medium duty engines whereas most of the heavy duty diesel engines use cast iron and forged carbon steel rocker arms for greater strength and stiffness.
+The rocker arms are made from steel stampings for light- and medium-duty engines, whereas most heavy-duty diesel engines use cast iron and forged carbon steel rocker arms for greater strength and stiffness.

 The metallic case or housing in which the crankshaft is placed is called the crankcase.
 The crankcase is located below the cylinder block.
 The crankcase also has the main bearing in which the crank rotates.
 The main bearing is a plain or sliding bearing with proper oil supply in it.
 The four-cylinder inline petrol engines have three main bearings, one on each end and one in the middle while the diesel counterparts have five main bearings one on each end and one between each cylinder.

 The crankcase is made from the same materials as the cylinder block i.e. aluminum or cast iron.